Happy New Year! In time-honoured fashion, the start of the year signifies a time for us to make our new year resolutions.

-One of the major stumbling blocks to achieving one’s goals is the fear of failure.
-This can be proportional to the the size of the enterprise, and the larger and more visible the endeavour, the greater the fear.
+One of the major stumbling blocks to achieving your goals is what Bregman called the fear of failure.
+This is usually proportional to the the size of your undertaking.

 To overcome this, there are two tricks that Bregman teaches:

-Often, the worst case scenarios are not as bad as we imagine them to be.
+Often, your worst case scenarios are not as bad as you imagine them to be.

-Do a little everyday to build up your respective areas.
-See if you can work on each area wherever possible rather than attempt to dive too deeply close to the end of the year.
+Do a little every day to build up your respective areas.
+See if you can work on each area wherever possible rather than attempt to close the gap only towards the end of the year.

 Be relentless too in paring away tasks that fall into the other 5% and leave these luxuries for later.

-In a work context, it may be useful to share these priorities between employees and bosses.
-This helps to ensure that there is common understanding on what should and should not be done while clarifying intents.
+In a work context, it may be useful to share the priorities between employees and bosses.
+This helps to ensure that there is common understanding on what should and should and should not be done while clarifying intents.

-Doing so also reduces the possibilities of last minute work being dumped on an employee.
-While that may sometimes still be inevitable, having this discussion early does help to minimise it.
+Doing so also reduces the possibilities of last minute work being dumped on you as an employee.
+Or a boss.
+While that may sometimes still be inevitable, having this discussion early does help to minimise such ad hoc projects.

-Want to go for a run after work?
-Put that in the calendar!
+Wish to go for a run after work every other day?
+Put that in your calendar!

 Working on a book?
-Include some “writing time” in your calendar which is uninterrupted or distracted.
+Include some “writing time” in your calendar.
+Make sure you’re uninterrupted or distracted during that golden hour.

 At work, find a way to control your own time.
 Reach an understanding with your boss or staff on what would work best – and stick to it!

-Finally, be truly present when the time comes to do certain specific activities.
+Finally, be truly present when the time comes to perform certain specific activities.
 This can be anything from speaking to a colleague or a customer, or being with your family members.

 Put away those smart phones and leave your emails or Whatsapp messages to later.